For travelers from Switzerland

-For travelers from Switzerland: As of 26 October 2020, Switzerland is on the red list.
-Travelers entering the country must enter a 10-day quarantine unless they have a negative Corona test that is no older than 48 hours (PCR) or 24 hours (rapid test).
-Quarantine may also end early (after 5 days) if you get tested in Slovenia and are negative.
+As of 26 October 2020, Switzerland is on the red list.
+Travelers entering the country must enter a 10-day quarantine unless they can produce:

 Exceptions to quarantine, even if no Covid test is available:

 - Persons in commercial transport,

 - Transit passengers,